reputation-network/rey-docs/docs/contents/tutorial/risk_score.rst

 The app needs to be published in REY's registry so that others can find it just by its public key.
 The registry associates a public key with its manifest URL.

-To publish the app, you'll need to use REY's UI at your browser, which can be started with:
+You can publish the app's manifest with:

 .. code::

-  $ rey-cli dev ui
+  $ rey-cli dev cmd publish-manifest 0x6d644c57247de51da20797f14dceedfbc4ef6561 http://localhost:8083/manifest

-You'll also be able to query the app from the UI.